Comment by PhunkyPhil

 But, yeah, I do think it is some kind of bias.
 Maybe not survivorship, though… maybe it is a generalized sort of Malmquist bias?
 Like the measurement is not skewed by the tendency of movies with good CGI to go away.
 It is skewed by the fact that bad CGI sticks out.

-• bee_rider 2 days ago
+• bee_rider a year ago

 Actually wait I take it back, I mean, I was aware that lots of Digital Touch-up happens in movie sets, more than lots of people might expect, and more often that one might expect even in mundane movies, but even still, this comment’s video was pretty shocking anyway.